1.

 send a representative to your home or to my office to take your application

 instead of making you report to a banking office between 9AM and 3PM.
-Return to top
+Return to

 7.